-According to Stick’s report, friends told him that Ruth said that she met Medgyes on a cruise and that it was love at first sight.
+According to Stick’s report, Ruth said that she met Medgyes on a cruise in 1951 and that it was ‘love at first sight.’
 By the time they reached port, they were engaged, but she said that he died on their wedding night.
 “I was robbed,” she is quoted as saying about the man she described as the love of her life.

 Her late husband’s life also seems hidden in the shadows.
-Records indicate that after he arrived in 1927, Medgyes began calling New York City home.
+Records indicate that after he arrived in the United States in 1927, Medgyes began calling New York City home.
 With the economic downturn in Europe and given the fact he was a Hungarian Jew, Medgyes might have felt safer in the US than in his homeland or elsewhere in Europe.

-At the age of 49, in 1942, Medgyes registered for the US military draft and four years later, he was registered for naturalized naturalization.
+At the age of 49, in 1942, Medgyes registered for the US military draft.
+Four years later, he was registered for naturalization.
 As a contact person who would always know where he was, he listed the famous cosmetics mogul Helena Rubenstein.

 Although his professional background was theater set design, he also was an artist and designed acrylic furniture for Rubenstein.
 His life via public records is sketchy but one critic of his work described him as being one of the happiest and most out-going people he had ever known.

-In an interview Stick had with jewelry designer Gail Kowalski, the jewelry designer told him that Ruth asked for her help in selling a ring that was from the Russian Crown Jewels.
-Kowalski directed her to an appropriate auction house but the question of how Ruth came to own the ring is still unknown.
+Jewelry designer Gail Kowalski told Stick in an interview that Ruth had once asked for her help in selling a ring that was from the Russian Crown Jewels.
+Kowalski directed her to an appropriate auction house; the question of how Ruth came to own the ring is still unknown.

 But while there is still an air of mystery surrounding Ruth’s life, one thing is undeniably true — she was a generous, caring person who both during and after her life helped many with both their burdens and their dreams.